drshahizan/software-engineering/project/project/sec01/limapuluh/readme.md

 ## 3. Implementation:
-### Detail the specific tasks and activities undertaken by our group:
+### A)Detail the specific tasks and activities undertaken by our group:
 - <b>Create Project Plan</b>: Set up a meeting with all group member to decide the software system to be develop.
 Determine the role of each member and have a rough plan for this project.
   ![image](https://github.com/drshahizan/software-engineering/assets/129196395/1b3433fe-681f-4a9f-b821-742af882a2be)
 - <b>Find Stakeholders</b>: Deciding who's is our stakeholder for our system that called Student Feedback System in Faculty of Computing, University Technology Malaysia.